 Cholesterol is a type of food that's similar to fat and that you should limit.

 - Too much cholesterol can lead to health problems, such as heart disease.

-- Experts say to eat less than 300 milligrams of cholesterol each day.
+- It's a good idea to eat as little cholesterol as possible.
+You might aim for 100 to 300 milligrams (mg) of cholesterol each day.
+A steak usually has more than 200 mg of cholesterol, and a medium egg has around 150 mg.
 The nutrition label on the back of a food package lists the amount of cholesterol in it.

 - Some ways to cut back on cholesterol include eating fewer products that come from animals such as meat and ice cream.

 Content last reviewed November 05, 2013